oisteinhaugland/notat.sh/notes_system/README.md

 **Notat.sh** is designed to be used entirely from your terminal using short aliases.

 ### Powerful search
 Find everything, quickly.

-The system uses `ripgrep` (rg) for lightning-fast text search across all your notes, and `fzf` for fuzzy finding files by name.
+The system uses `ripgrep` (rg) for lightning-fast text search across all your notes, and `fd-find` (fd) with  `fzf` for fuzzy finding files by name.

 Whether you remember a keyword or just a filename, you can find it in milliseconds.

 ### Task System